-- 325. The Committee noted the Court's positive legal assessment for the introduction of a tenure policy.
-However, it recommended that the Assembly consider the high costs involved in such a policy and the experiences of other international organizations before deciding on the introduction of a tenure policy. - 326.
-Greater mobility of staff should be one advantage of a tenure policy.
+327. The Committee noted the Court's positive legal assessment for the introduction of a tenure policy.
+However, it recommended that the Assembly consider the high costs involved in such a policy and the experiences of other international organizations before deciding on the introduction of a tenure policy.

+328. Greater mobility of staff should be one advantage of a tenure policy.
 The Committee was of the opinion that enhanced mobility could be achieved internally by moving senior staff between different departments, which will benefit the Court and individuals in gaining broader managerial experience.
 The Committee further recommended that the Court consider a long-term request by the Staff Council to be fully part of the United Nations mobility process, allowing for greater mobility between the Court and other related international institutions.

-- 327. The recommendation reads as follows: - "R135: The CBF should make an inventory of the most important topics it considers should form its 'standing agenda', for ASP endorsement.
-This should result in more concise reports, issued as soon as possible after the CBF's session." - 328.
-The agenda items of its two sessions are in line with its mandate dealing with budgetary, financial and related administrative matters.
-Many items to be dealt with are also added at the request of the Assembly and the Court. - 329.
-In light of its regularly extensive workload the Committee will attempt to streamline the agenda and in cooperation with the Court try to reduce written reporting obligations.
+"R135: The CBF should make an inventory of the most important topics it considers should form its 'standing agenda', for ASP endorsement.
+This should result in more concise reports, issued as soon as possible after the CBF's session."

+330. The agenda items of its two sessions are in line with its mandate dealing with budgetary, financial and related administrative matters.
+Many items to be dealt with are also added at the request of the Assembly and the Court.

+331. In light of its regularly extensive workload the Committee will attempt to streamline the agenda and in cooperation with the Court try to reduce written reporting obligations.

-- 330. The recommendation reads as follows: - "R136: The Committee should include alongside its recommendation, sufficiently detailed explanations of its reasons, as well as the Court's position on the proposal." - 331.
-The Committee stressed that its recommendations are always provided with a justification, and recalled that the Committee is not negotiating the budget with the Court, rather assessing the budget proposal in close consultation with the Court and providing independent advice to the Assembly.
+"R136: The Committee should include alongside its recommendation, sufficiently detailed explanations of its reasons, as well as the Court's position on the proposal."

+333. The Committee stressed that its recommendations are always provided with a justification, and recalled that the Committee is not negotiating the budget with the Court, rather assessing the budget proposal in close consultation with the Court and providing independent advice to the Assembly.
 To request the Court's position on the numerous recommendations and include it in the report would considerably lengthen the report and particularly the reporting process.

-- 332. The recommendation reads as follows: - "R137: States Parties are encouraged to consider a meeting with the CBF and the Court after consulting the Court-issued budget proposal, to share preliminary indications as to questions and concerns relating to which they wish to receive the CBF's advice." - 333.
-The recommendation was positively assessed by the budget facilitation.
+"R137: States Parties are encouraged to consider a meeting with the CBF and the Court after consulting the Court-issued budget proposal, to share preliminary indications as to questions and concerns relating to which they wish to receive the CBF's advice."

+335. The recommendation was positively assessed by the budget facilitation.
 States Parties were of the view that having meetings with the Committee, as recommended, were most useful and should continue.

-- 334. The recommendation reads as follows: - "R328: Renewed efforts, taking into account past assessments and consultations already carried out, should take place to finalise the reform of the legal aid policy.
+"R328: Renewed efforts, taking into account past assessments and consultations already carried out, should take place to finalise the reform of the legal aid policy.
 It should be accessible, effective, sustainable, and credible, including ensuring equality of arms with the Prosecution and adequate facilities to Defence teams to prepare and conduct an effective defence.
 A full reform of the Policy is recommended, rather than only updating numbers.
 Otherwise, the topic will return to the ASP agenda in the coming years.
 The reform should be carried out and finalised with the help of a working group composed of individuals with specific experience working with defence and victims and legal aid policies before international courts, nominated by the Registrar, OPCD, OPCV and ICCBA.
 The working group should not begin its work within confined limits (e.g. budgetary limitations)."

-- 335. The recommendation was positively assessed at the Legal Aid facilitation as a platform for discussion in 2021 as modified by the agreed draft resolution on Legal aid requesting the Court to review the legal aid system. - 336.
-The Court is finalizing the reform and is asked to report to the Committee's forty-first session.
+337. The recommendation was positively assessed at the Legal Aid facilitation as a platform for discussion in 2021 as modified by the agreed draft resolution on Legal aid requesting the Court to review the legal aid system.

+338. The Court is finalizing the reform and is asked to report to the Committee's forty-first session.